reef-defi/reef-docs/content/docs/prologue/quick-start.md

 ### Requirements

-The Reef chain smart contracts are written in [Solidity →](https://docs.soliditylang.org/en/v0.8.2/).
+The Reef chain smart contracts are written in [Solidity](https://docs.soliditylang.org/en/v0.8.2/).
-We can use [NPM →](https://www.npmjs.com/) or [yarn →](https://yarnpkg.com/) to install and run packages required for deploying and running Solidity smart contracts on Reef chain.
+We can use [NPM](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) to install and run packages required for deploying and running Solidity smart contracts on Reef chain.

 ### Clone the examples repo